Introduction:

 Chapter 2: Activating Aperture Priority Mode

-On the Nikon D800, activating Aperture Priority mode is as simple as rotating the mode dial to the “A” or “Av” position.
-Once in Aperture Priority mode, photographers can use the command dial or touchscreen interface to adjust the aperture setting to their desired value.
-The camera will then automatically select the appropriate shutter speed for proper exposure based on the selected aperture, ISO sensitivity, and metering mode.
+The Nikon D800 requires users to turn the mode dial to “A” or “Av” position for them to use Aperture Priority mode.
+The photographer has two options for changing aperture settings after entering Aperture Priority mode through the command dial or touchscreen interface.
+The camera will automatically select the appropriate shutter speed for proper exposure based on the selected aperture, ISO sensitivity, and metering mode.

 Chapter 4: Balancing Exposure